-- The FBI clearance can be obtained by registering through IdentoGO https://www.identogo.com/.
-Instructions are available at the following: https://www.scranton.edu/hr/.documents/minors-on-campus/FBI-Fingerprint-Check.pdf. - 3) Students will participate in the SLP degree program Orientation program to include training in cultural diversity, equity, and inclusion (e.g., implicit bias training), HIPAA, Universal Precautions, University Safety, and Safe Zone training.
-Students are required to adhere to HIPAA, Universal Precautions, and all on- and off-site clinical placement regulations when enrolled in experiential learning courses (i.e., virtual and in-person). - 4) Students must submit proof of First Aid and CPR certification prior to the initiation of the Residency field placement at The University of Scranton (i.e., Summer Session Year I).
-Copies of the certifications must be submitted to the Department of Health and Human Performance Office (ELH 710).
-Minimum requirements include Adult, Child, and Infant CPR with AED and Basic First Aid. - Recommended certifications include the following: CPR certification American Heart Association-Health Care Provider, American Red Cross-Professional Rescuer, or Basic Life Support (BLS) for Healthcare Providers from the American Red Cross; First-Aid Certification - American Heart Association or American Red Cross. - 5) Students must meet all health screening requirements outlined by each field placement assignment prior to the initiation of each Residency/Residential Field Placement. - 6) Supervision of students will be provided by a clinical educator who holds ASHA certification in the appropriate profession and who, after earning the CCC-SLP, has completed (1) a minimum of 9 months of full-time clinical experience, (2) a minimum of 2 hours of professional development in clinical instruction/supervision, and (3) evidence of implicit bias training. - 7) The amount of direct supervision, which will be in real-time, will be commensurate with the student's knowledge, skills, and experience; will not be less than 25% of the student's total contact with each client/patient; and will take place periodically throughout the practicum. - 8) Supervision will be sufficient to ensure the welfare of the individual receiving services.
-At all times, a clinical educator will be available on-site to consult with a student who is providing clinical services to the clinical educator's client. - 9) Student Clinicians will communicate major clinical decisions to a client only after approval from the Clinical Instructor.
-Major decisions are those that affect more than the daily plan or reflect a change in direction from the long-term therapy plan. - 10) Student Clinicians will communicate with Clinical Instructors via The University of Scranton email only on an as-needed basis.
-When communicating via The University of Scranton email, students will not transfer any personally identifiable information of the patient/client electronically to maintain patient privacy and confidentiality.

-11) In-person and synchronous remote supervisory meetings will take place in a private, one-to-one environment to maintain patient privacy and confidentiality.
+- 7) Supervision of students will be provided by a clinical educator who holds ASHA certification in the appropriate profession and who, after earning the CCC-SLP, has completed (1) a minimum of 9 months of full-time clinical experience, (2) a minimum of 2 hours of professional development in clinical instruction/supervision, and (3) evidence of implicit bias training. - 8) The amount of direct supervision, which will be in real-time, will be commensurate with the student's knowledge, skills, and experience; will not be less than 25% of the student's total contact with each client/patient; and will take place periodically throughout the practicum. - 9) Supervision will be sufficient to ensure the welfare of the individual receiving services.
+At all times, a clinical educator will be available on-site to consult with a student who is providing clinical services to the clinical educator's client. - 10) Student Clinicians will communicate major clinical decisions to a client only after approval from the Clinical Instructor.
+Major decisions are those that affect more than the daily plan or reflect a change in direction from the long-term therapy plan. - 11) Student Clinicians will communicate with Clinical Instructors via The University of Scranton email only on an as-needed basis.
+When communicating via The University of Scranton email, students will not transfer any personally identifiable information of the patient/client electronically to maintain patient privacy and confidentiality. - 12) In-person and synchronous remote supervisory meetings will take place in a private, one-to-one environment to maintain patient/client privacy and confidentiality.